 Your Sunday offerings are confidentially recorded by parish staff for proof of donation for tax purposes.

 In order to participate in lay ministry, registration in the parish is required.

 We do not share your information with anyone outside the parish/Archdiocese of Chicago, ever.

-Worship - We expect our parishioners to come to Mass every Sunday either in person or online.
+Worship - We expect our parishioners to come to Mass every Sunday.